Positions currently vacant

 - Checking any gaps in the CV

-- A check of identity, date of birth and nationality (normally sight of original and taking a scan of the passport or ID card during interview)
+- A check of identity, date of birth and nationality (normally sight of orignal and taking a scan of the passport)

 - Second round face-to-face day in school, including meeting with some of our staff, parents and students.
-Candidates may be required to teach a lesson, but are most likely to be invited to participate in a lesson and immerse themselves generally in the relevant part of the school so we can evaluate the quality of interaction with colleagues and children.
+Candidates may be asked to teach a demonstration lesson and will be invited to participate in a lesson and immerse themselves generally in the relevant part of the school so we can evaluate the quality of interaction with colleagues and children.

-- A police records check will be required (e.g. UK DBS/CRB Enhanced Disclosure).
-Previous offences will not automatically lead to disqualification, but will be the subject of a frank discussion and the Headmaster reserves the absolute right to ascertain whether the offence would compromise the candidate's suitability.
-Any appointment is considered conditional, subject to satisfactory criminal record check outcomes.
+- A police records check will be required (e.g. UK DBS check).
+Previous offences will not automatically lead to disqualification, but will be the subject of a frank discussion and the Principal reserves the right to ascertain whether the offence would compromise the candidate’s suitability.
+Any appointment is considered conditional, subject to satisfactory criminal records check outcomes.

 Full time staff